campusdomar/PuMuKIT1/doc/UserGuide.md

 ### <a name="materialty">2.4.20.
 Material types module</a>

-It is a module that allows you to administrate the type of materials of multimedia objects.
+It is a module that allows you to administrate the type of materials multimedia objects have.

 ### <a name="seriestyp">2.4.21.
 Series types module</a>